 After spending time cosy in front of the fire, don’t forget to consider your physical fitness; exercise has proven benefits for mental wellbeing and can be a welcome break from the daily stress that we currently see ourselves under.
 Fresh air is also a high priority right now, so we have put together a list of our favourite walks and beauty hot spots in North Yorkshire as well as the best online resources for fitness workouts at home, for all levels.

-Here are our favourite suggestions to help you stay positive during your stay with us at Holiday at Home or whilst self-isolating in your own home…
+Here are our favourite suggestions to help you stay positive during a Holiday at Home…

 A more strenuous and undulating walk; you'll be rewarded if you take in Hardraw Force, England's highest unbroken waterfall.
 Start in Hawes and follow part of the Pennine Way towards Sedbusk where you'll encounter fine views of Wensleydale and back towards Hawes.